 Sunday: 10 a.m. – 5 p.m.

-The Museum is closed Lundi Gras and Mardi Gras, Thanksgiving Day, Christmas Day and New Years Day.
+The Museum is closed Mardi Gras Day, Thanksgiving Day, Christmas Day and New Years Day.
 Please check the calendar for early closings and other information.

 How do I purchase tickets?